SnakeSnuggles/snakes-virus/README.md

 static const std::string machine_ip = "10.0.0.86"; // The control pannel's host machine private ip
 static const std::string connect_to_ip = "10.0.0.86"; // the host machine's ip
 ```
-- Use cmake to compile (I am not very good at c++ you can surly figure it out right?)
+- Use cmake to compile both the control pannel and the virus(I am not very good at c++ you can surly figure it out, right?)
 ## Usage

 - Run ```control_pannel.exe```